Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Introduction

 \section{Introduction}

-Time series data arise in a wide range of domains, including epidemiology, intensive care monitoring, econometrics, neuroscience, and information technology systems.
+Time series data arise in a wide range of domains, including epidemiology, intensive care units (ICU) monitoring, econometrics, neuroscience, and information technology systems.
 In these settings, understanding the underlying causal structure is crucial: it enables predictions under interventions, guides decision-making, and supports robust explanations of observed dynamics.
 For example, determining whether an observed association between two physiological signals in the ICU reflects a genuine causal influence or merely a common response to another process can directly affect patient management.
 Similarly, in epidemiology, orienting the causal relations between incidence rates, and behavioral factors is key to forecasting and policy design.

-Directed acyclic graphs (DAGs) provide a powerful framework~\citep{Pearl_2000} for representing causal relations in such time-indexed systems~\citep{Peters_2013,Runge_2019,Runge_2020}.
-However, in many applications the full time DAG (FT-DAG) cannot be specified directly from background knowledge~\citep{Assaad_2023,Ait_Bachir_2023}.
-Instead, researchers often rely either on abstractions of the underlying DAG such as summary causal graphs (SCGs)~\citep{Assaad_2023,Assaad_2024,Ferreira_2024} or on causal discovery algorithms that recover partially oriented structures such as completed partially directed acyclic graphs (CPDAGs)~\citep{Spirtes_2000,Chickering_2002}.
-Each of these representations provides partial but complementary information about the underlying causal structure.
+Directed acyclic graphs (DAGs) provide a powerful framework~\citep{Pearl_2000} for representing causal relations.
+In the context of time-indexed systems~\citep{Peters_2013,Runge_2019,Runge_2020}, such graphs are commonly referred to as full-time DAGs (FT-DAGs), where each node corresponds to a time-indexed variable.
+In many applications, however, an FT-DAG cannot be specified directly from background knowledge~\citep{Ait_Bachir_2023}.
+As a result, researchers often rely either on abstractions of the underlying FT-DAG, such as summary causal graphs (SCGs)~\citep{Assaad_2023,Assaad_2024,Ferreira_2024} where each node corresponds to an entire time series, or on causal discovery algorithms that recover partially oriented structures such as full time completed partially directed acyclic graphs (FT-CPDAGs)~\citep{Spirtes_2000,Chickering_2002}.
+Each of these two representations (SCG and FT-CPDAG) provides partial but complementary information about the underlying causal structure.